rabinderFuturescape/Member_Staff_Flutter/lib/src/features/chat_service/README.md

 # Chat Service Feature

-This module provides a complete chat service with real-time messaging capabilities, powered by Supabase.
+This module provides a complete chat service with real-time messaging capabilities, powered by Supabase and integrated with OneSSO (Keycloak) authentication.
 It includes direct messaging, group chats, and public discussion rooms.

 ## Features